jjvanzon/JJs-Reference-Architecture/code-style.md

 [back](.)

-[Code style](#-code-style) help us make code cleaner and easier to read.
-It covers preferences for language constructs, naming the elements of our system and using white space to organize our code.
+[Code style](#-code-style) help us make code easier to read.
+It covers preferences for language constructs, using clear naming conventions, and using white space to create overview in our code.

 <img src="images/code-style-preview.png" width="700" />